 DCPD is a type of auto insurance policy in which the insurance provider pays to have a damaged vehicle repaired after an accident, regardless of who is at fault.
 As such, it’s part of the ‘no-fault’ insurance system and comes standard on all auto insurance policies in specific provinces, including Quebec, New Brunswick, Nova Scotia, Newfoundland, and PEI.

-DCPD is also available in Ontario, however, as of January 2024, this coverage has become optional for Ontario drivers.
+DCPD is also available in Ontario, however, this coverage is optional for Ontario drivers.

 What’s Covered?